NepalClimateHub/NepalClimateHub/CONTRIBUTING.md

 ### Setting up your local repo

-NepalClimateHub uses npm workspaces, so you should **always run `npm install` from the top-level project directory**.
-Running `npm install` in the top-level project root will install dependencies for `NepalClimateHub`, and every package in the repo.
+First, fork NepalClimateHub repository on your account

 ```shell
 git clone git@github.com:NepalClimateHub/NepalClimateHub.git && cd ...
 npm install
 npm run build
 ```

+NepalClimateHub uses npm workspaces, so you should **always run `npm install` from the top-level project directory**.
+Running `npm install` in the top-level project root will install dependencies for `NepalClimateHub`, and every package in the repo.

 ### Development